python-voca/voca/README.rst

 Control your computer by voice!

-* Free software: GPLv3 license
+Features
+- Free and open source, licensed GPLv3.

 Installation
 ============